nuitrcs/databases_workshop/sql/part3_exercises.md

 Using the example in [Part 3](part3.md#an-example), create the tables and then populate them with the data.
 Either write insert statements or create csv files and import them.

-Hint: If you make a mistake and want to clear everything in your database, do:
+Hint: If you make a mistake, you might want to delete tables and start over.
+If you need help deleting a table, please ask a workshop assistant or look at the material in the next part of the workshop to see the delete and drop commands.

 ```
 drop schema public cascade;